SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Both the Hyde-Powell and the Mason-Powell cable car lines end in Fisherman's Wharf San Francisco. #2 is the end of the line for the Hyde-Powell line (my favorite since you get some of the best views from the steep SF hills along the way!). #3 is the end of the Mason-Powell line.

-Find out more about the both of these lines and the history of these historic cable cars.
-You'll also find some tips on where to hop on, how much they cost and simple route information for each one.
+Find out more about both of these lines and other San Francisco historic cable cars.
+You'll also find some tips on where to hop on, how much they cost, and simple route information for each one.

-You can also take a cab to Fisherman's Wharf San Francisco.
+You can also take a taxi to Fisherman's Wharf San Francisco.
 You can pick up a cab anywhere in the city or use an app to get an Uber/Lyft.
-From Union Square, it will cost you about $15 to $20.
-Learn more about taking one of the taxis.
+It will cost you about $15 to $20 from Union Square.
+Learn more about taking one of the taxis

 Many of you will come directly to this neighborhood from the airport to check into your hotel.
 Here are your best options to get here from SFO.

 Taxi: Another option is to take a taxi.
-This is the best option if you have a lot of luggage, are in a hurry or aren't on a budget.
+This is the best option if you have a lot of luggage, are in a hurry, or aren't on a budget.
 Taking a taxi costs around $55 - $70 (+ tip).
-This will vary based on the time of day you arrive but is a good average estimate.
+This will vary based on the time of day you arrive but, it is a reasonable average estimate.

 Pier 39: There is a garage right across the street from Pier 39.
 It's located on the eastern end of the district and is the perfect place to park for those visiting Pier 39, Boudin Bakery, or cruises around the Bay.
 You will also get one hour of validation if you eat or buy at certain stores on Pier 39.
+You must have your ticket validated before you leave the restaurant.
 The best entrances for the garage are on Beach Street (100-172 Beach St).

 Hyde Beach Garage: This parking garage is on the western side of Fisherman's Wharf San Francisco at 655 Beach St. They also offer valet service as well as EV Charging Stations.

 Ghirardelli Square: This is another large lot with space for almost 350 cars.
-It's under Ghirardelli Square and offers self-parking 24-hours a day.
-It's best for those visiting Ghirardelli Square, Hyde Street Pier, the Cartoon Museum, and other places on the western end of the district.
+It's under Ghirardelli Square and offers self-parking 24 hours a day.
+It's best for those visiting Ghirardelli Square, Hyde Street Pier, the Cartoon Museum, and other places on the district's western end.

 Comments?
 Questions?
 Suggestions?